-Disclosures will be reviewed by the appropriate department head, dean, director, or alternate as appropriate.
+Initial review of disclosures will be conducted by the designee from the Research and Economic Development Division and routed to the appropriate department head, dean, director, or alternate as deemed appropriate by the designee.
 Complex cases will be reviewed by the Conflict of Interest and Commitment Committee as appropriate.
 Individuals who disagree with a decision regarding a request to manage a potential conflict of interest and/or commitment may, in writing and within fifteen (15) days of receiving the decision, request additional review by the University President or designee (if a non-academic unit) and the Provost or designee (if an academic unit).
 The results of this process shall be final.